 - Complex – Implementation is for more than one entity with multiple locations, currencies, and languages.
 There are multiple functional gaps and more than one integration.
 Over 100 users.

-Factors that Add to NetSuite Implementation Length – In general, the more complexity, the longer the implementation will take.
+Factors that Add to NetSuite ERP Implementation Length – In general, the more complexity, the longer the implementation will take.

 - How much data migration is required